nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </center>
 <br>

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddStudentCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 This is also applicable to other sequence diagrams in this guide.
 </div>

 <div style="page-break-after: always;"></div>